joechan3/Weather/README.md

 Weather and Corgi displays the local current weather and a matching background picture featuring a Corgi dog.
 [https://joechan3.github.io/Weather](https://joechan3.github.io/Weather)

-## Getting Started

-There are no special requirements to get a copy of the project up and running on your local machine for development and testing purposes.

-### Prerequisities

-There are no special prerequisites to use this app.

-### Installing

-There are no special installation instructions to use this app.

 ## Built With

 * HTML